When the Office Disappears, What Tells You What to Work On Next?

 Adaptation 2: Account for Meeting Blocks

 Check your calendar before writing the list.
 On heavy meeting days, choose three or four deep-work tasks and reserve slots for meeting-related actions.
 On light days, load up with project work.
-Don’t treat meetings themselves as tasks unless they require specific preparation – the list is for work you control.
+Don’t treat meetings themselves as tasks unless they require specific preparation, since the list is for work you control.
+If your days are dense with calls, pairing the list with a calendar method helps; our guide to the time blocking method shows how to slot the six tasks around a meeting-heavy schedule.

 Adaptation 3: Build a Collaboration Window